Melhefnawi/Restaurant-Booking/README.md

 ## Testing

-Test cases and results can be found in the [TESTING.md](TESTING.md) file.
+Test cases and results can be found in the testing file.
 This was moved due to the size of the file.

 ## Deployment